 If the ADA CERP Committee determines that more information is required to make a decision regarding recognition status, or the provider only minimally meets the standards and criteria, action to determine recognition status may be postponed definitely pending submission of additional information or a new application, or, recognition may be granted, contingent upon submission of a progress report within six months to one year.

 Organizations that wish to apply for ADA CERP recognition should:

 - Download the current edition of the ADA CERP Recognition Standards and Procedures (PDF).

 - Review the ADA CERP eligibility requirements to determine if the organization is eligible to apply.

-- Download the current ADA CERP Standard Application for Recognition (DOC) or request a copy from staff.
+- Download the current ADA CERP Standard Application Form (DOCX) and Application Instructions (PDF) or request copies from staff.

 - Review the application and instructions carefully to determine whether all required documentation is available to demonstrate compliance with the 14 areas outlined in the ADA CERP Recognition Standards.
 Applications will be evaluated based on documented compliance with the eligibility requirements and Recognition Standards & Procedures.

 - Complete all sections of the application form and assemble samples of the required documentation.